Jemma Dolan: Northern Ireland Assembly elections

 Having never stood for political office before, the first time candidate polled 7,767 first preference votes, securing her MLA seat on the third count alongside her more established Sinn Féin running mate Michelle Gildernew.
 Her other more established Sinn Féin colleague, Seán Lynch, got elected on the fourth count.

 Jemma Dolan was once again selected by Sinn Féin to run for the 2022 Assembly election in the Fermanagh and South Tyrone constituency.
 She topped the poll, polling 9,067 first preference votes, and was elected on the first count.
 Her two running mates, Colm Gildernew and Áine Murphy, were elected on count eight after garnering 7,562 and 7,379 first preferences respectively.

 Assembly career

-Dolan currently sits on the Committee for Finance, the Committee for Justice and Ad Hoc Committee on the COVID-19 Response at the Assembly.
-She also sits on the All Party Group on Further and Higher Education, the All Party Group on Fair Banking and Finance, the All Party Group on Preventing Loneliness and the All Party Group on Suicide Prevention.
+Dolan currently sits on two Assembly Committees, the Committee for Finance and the Public Accounts Committee.
+She is also the Vice Chair of the All-Party Group on Eating Disorders and Disordered Eating and also sits on the All Party Group on Further and Higher Education, the All-Party Group on Domestic and Sexual Violence, the All-Party Group on International Development, the All-Party Group on Carers, the All-Party Group on Ageing and Older People and the All Party Group on Suicide Prevention.